Opentrons/Protocols/protocols/70567f/README.md

 	* Ampure XP

 ## Description
-This protocol performs a custom NGS library cleanup using Ampure XP beads in a variable ratio with samples.
+This protocol performs a custom NGS library prep cleanup using Ampure XP beads in a variable ratio with samples.
 The samples are mounted on an Opentrons magnetic module, and the final elute is transferred to a fresh PCR plate.

 Explanation of complex parameters below:
 * `park tips`: If set to `yes` (recommended), the protocol will conserve tips between reagent addition and removal.
 Tips will be stored in the wells of an empty rack corresponding to the well of the sample that they access (tip parked in A1 of the empty rack will only be used for sample A1, tip parked in B1 only used for sample B1, etc.).
 If set to `no`, tips will always be used only once, and the user will be prompted to manually refill tipracks mid-protocol for high throughput runs.